vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-11-systems-matter.md

 of the players.

 The same applies to us: we may think we shape our homes and our communities, but it is two-way shaping.
-We begin with our genetic heri- tage and then the individuals we become – our attitude, values, skills, even our tastes – are shaped by the families and communities in which we live.
+We begin with our genetic heritage and then the individuals we become – our attitude, values, skills, even our tastes – are shaped by the families and communities in which we live.
 The physical environment and the culture shape us.
 Since it is possible to develop an understanding of how we are shaped, we have